oprypin/crsfml/gitbook/graphics-text.md

 ![](images/graphics-text-draw.png)

 Text can also be transformed: They have a position, an orientation and a scale.
-The functions involved are the same as for the [Sprite]({{book.api}}/Sprite.html) class and other CrSFML entities.
+The methods involved are the same as for the [Sprite]({{book.api}}/Sprite.html) class and other CrSFML entities.
 They are explained in the [Transforming entities](graphics-transform.md "'Transforming entities' tutorial") tutorial.

 ## Making your own text class